felixlopz/hubrise-test-task/content/docs/en/catalog.md

 ## Edit a Catalog Name

 Catalogs can be renamed to reflect special needs, such as labeling a Catalog for testing purposes, or for the products offered by a specific Location or solution.
-Changing the name of a Catalog does not affect the connection with apps that use it.
+Changing the name of a Catalog does not affect the apps that use it.

 To change the name of a Catalog: